Edge Greenway 2022

 Over the residency we held dance performances, guided bicycle rides, community making workshops including turmeric shibori technique flags, bees-wax candle and floral scented balms.
 Along the way we continued to gather wishes in a series coalescing collective practices inspired by superorganisms.
 2022 was a tumultuous time of Covid, flood and restless political change.
 To work with these tensions, we invited the public to write down bad ideas and burn them as an act of metabolism and transformation.
 It was humourous, heartening and cathartic.

-Bees on Bikes and the waggle dance part 2
+Bees on Bikes

 Taking inspiration from the circuitous, yet efficient and connective, ways in which both bees and cyclists navigate their environment we staged a series of guided bike rides with Pedal Set Go..
 During different rides we learnt from local experts about the ecosystems and multi-species communities in the local area, engaged in guided commutes between parts of the Inner West and the Greenway.
 We then gathered on open ground an created a waggle dance on bikes.
 This was the second iteration of a dance inspired by the bee waggle dance – a navigational dance using the figure 8 to communicate distance and direction to nectar sources.